By Sophie McLaughlin

 How come?
 And can it be fixed?

 The answer is yes.
-You need to make some changes to your Facebook account and then you’re good.
+You just need to make some account changes to enable HD videos in Facebook and then you’re good.

 Here’s how to do it on your phone: